Exclusive: Controversial tourists cutting 'horror' Kiwi holiday short after abuse

 He said one of their highlights of the trip was supposed to be a visit to Matamata to visit Hobbiton.

 "We're here to see the Hobbits ...
 I've been looking at the Hobbits my whole life, since I'm born, that was originally what our plans was but it's all been f***** up now ...
 I feel very unwelcome here.
-I feel like an Alien invader, I don't feel happy and I'm far from Irish."
+I feel like an alien invader, I don't feel happy and I'm far from Irish."

 His father said he was "devastated by what's going on".